Stoopnagle and Budd: Later lives

-Taylor made one foray into the new medium of television (other than the experimental 1944 broadcast, referred to above), Colonel Stoopnagle's Stoop (1949).
+Taylor was an attraction on early television.
+He was a quizmaster on a July 1944 program on pioneer Schenectady station WRGB.
+In 1949 Taylor made one foray into the new medium of commercial, network television with Colonel Stoopnagle's Stoop.
 That same year Ed Gardner invited Taylor to join his production company in Puerto Rico, to write scripts and make appearances on Duffy's Tavern.
 Taylor was working in these capacities when he fell ill in 1950.
-He died in Boston of a heart ailment at the age of 52, survived by his wife.
+He died in Boston of a heart ailment on May 28, 1950, at the age of 52.